Struggling with Serendipity Memoir, Signed! INCLUDES Shipping!

 - Books ship the next business day via media mail.
 USA addresses only.

 - Struggling with Serendipity shares a mom's crisis, a daughter's paralysis, and a road of hope—from a small town in Ohio to Harvard and around the world.
 This memoir is 420 pages, 6.7 inches x 9.6 inches, and weighs 1.5 pounds, with photographs, a disability resource guide, and a Foreword by Dr. Ariana Vora, Asst.
 Professor at Harvard Medical School.
+More about my book may be found on other pages of this website.

 Praise for Struggling with Serendipity